d0sse/gravita-theme-sb-merge/README.md

 # Theme - Gravita (for Sublime Merge)

-Gravita theme for Sublime Merge 2 based on based on [Gravity](https://github.com/frankyonnetti/gravity-sublime-theme) and [Manjaro](https://github.com/asapdotid/manjaro-theme-sb-merge).
+Gravita theme for Sublime Merge 2 based on [Gravity](https://github.com/frankyonnetti/gravity-sublime-theme) and [Manjaro](https://github.com/asapdotid/manjaro-theme-sb-merge).

 The Sublime Merge Theme as a template with the Gravity color palette.